Rigid PCB Circuit Board Fabrication Services

 Rigid PCB and Flexible PCB are totally different.
 One is flexible and the other is rigid.
 Therefore, their application scenarios are different.
-In addition, there are Rigid Flex PCB.
+In addition, there are Rigid-Flex PCB.
 There are similarities between them.
-However, all rigid PCB have single-layer, double-layer or multi-layer structure, so they have common application scope.
+However, all rigid PCBs have single-layer, double-layer, or multi-layer structure, so they have common application scope.
 This is the case.

 Characteristics of Rigid PCB

-Rigid PCB is a kind of conventional PCB, which can not be like flexible PCB, because rigid PCB can not be twisted or folded into any shape, because it has FR4 reinforcement, which is very useful for increasing stiffness.
+Rigid PCB is a kind of conventional PCB, which can not be like Flexi PCB because rigid PCB can not be twisted or folded into any shape because it has FR4 reinforcement, which is very useful for increasing stiffness.

-Rigid PCB is made up of copper trances and paths which are incorporated on a single board in order to connect the different components on the board.
-The base material of the board is made of rigid substrate which gives rigidity and strength to the board.
+Rigid PCB comprises copper trances and paths, which are incorporated on a single board to connect the different components on the board.
+The base material of the board is made of a rigid substrate which gives rigidity and strength to the board.